Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Abstract

 \section{Abstract}

-Very High Energy (VHE) gamma rays are primarily estimated to arise from high-energy electromagnetic interactions in pulsars and their halo through electron inverse Compton (IC) scattering.
-Hadronic channels like neutral pion decay have also been proposed to produce TeV-PeV gamma rays from the Pulsar halo.
-The neutral pions are expected to be generated from cosmic ray (CR) protons interacting with the ambient/cloud.
-The recent observations of sub-PeV gamma rays from the halo of pulsar PSR J0622+3749 by the Large High Altitude Air Shower Observatory Kilometre-Square Array (LHAASO-KM2A) detector provide a platform to explore different channels of their production.
-Previous studies support consistency with the leptonic modeling of the halo, which attributes its origin to slow diffusion in the interstellar medium.
-In this work, we investigated the possibility of proton-proton channel as the origin of these photons.
-To explain the observed gamma rays with energy $\sim 4$ TeV by the High-Altitude Water Cherenkov (HAWC) telescope till 200 TeV by the LHAASO observatory, one requires the CR proton luminosity to be $\eta_p\sim 0.1$ of the pulsar PSR J0622+3749 spin-down luminosity.
-In this case, we have considered the protons propagating in a one-zone superdiffusion environment, specifically $\alpha = 1$ in a cloud of gas density 1 per cm$^{3}$.
+Very High Energy (VHE) gamma-rays in pulsars, and their surrounding halos, are interpreted to originate from the leptonic channel, electromagnetic interactions through electron inverse Compton (IC) scattering.
+In the hadronic scenario, TeV-PeV gamma-rays are generated from the decay of neutral pions, which are produced from cosmic rays(CR) protons interacting with the ambient medium.
+Recent observations of sub-PeV gamma-rays from the halo of the pulsar PSR J0622+3749 by the Large High Altitude Air Shower Observatory Kilometer-Square Array (LHAASO-KM2A) provide an opportunity to investigate the underlying emission mechanisms.
+Previous studies have shown that the observed emission can be consistently explained within a leptonic framework by the slow diffusion of electrons.
+In this work, we explore an alternative explanation based on the hadronic scenario through the proton-proton ($pp$) interaction channel, incorporating the observation of VHE gamma-rays at 7 TeV by the High-Altitude Water Cherenkov detector (HAWC).
+To model the observed gamma-ray spectrum, ranging from $\sim 7~\mathrm{TeV}$ up to $200~\mathrm{TeV}$, the required CR proton luminosity is found to be $\eta_p \sim 0.14$ of the spin-down luminosity of PSR J0622+3749.
+This scenario assumes that protons propagate in a one-zone superdiffusive environment, characterized by a diffusion index $\alpha = 1.05$, within an ambient of density, $1~\mathrm{cm}^{-3}$.